Please click here to donate and make a lasting, local difference for land, water, wildlife and walking trails.

-We welcome your support of the Hinckleys Pond/Herring River Headwaters Preservation Project that will result in protecting scenic vistas from the bike trail, water quality, walking trails, and wildlife habitat.
+We welcome your support of the Hinckleys Pond/Herring River Headwaters Preservation Project that will result in protecting scenic vistas along the bike trail, water quality, walking trails, and wildlife habitat.

 As with many large acreage land preservation projects, success is only possible through partnerships.
-With your support of Harwich Conservation Trust (HCT), we’ll continue to work with town committees, state agencies, and the community to find enough funding for a preservation outcome.
-Voters at the upcoming May 8th Town Meeting will play a critical role when they have the opportunity to vote “YES” on Article #33 sponsored by the Town Real Estate & Open Space Committee.
-If Article #33 is approved, then the Town can contribute $360,000 in Community Preservation Act (CPA) open space funds toward the project.
+With your support of Harwich Conservation Trust (HCT), we’ll continue to work with the state and the community to find enough funding for a preservation outcome.

-Fred and Barbara Jenkins who own the property have agreed to sell it for $732,500.
+Fred and Barbara Jenkins who owned the property since the late 1990s agreed to sell it for $732,500.
 The total land acquisition project budget is $800,000 when including expenses for due diligence, legal review, conveyancing, and land stewardship steps including an ecological restoration feasibility study to determine how best to naturalize the retired bog.

 The acquisition will be completed over a two-year installment approach.
 Public parking access is anticipated on Headwaters Drive from the existing bike trail parking and/or an additional parking area east of the bike trail.